BigDataIA-Spring2024-Sec2-Team1/JobFitAI/README.md

 Dataset consisting of job descriptions and resumes obtained from various sources are used as data sources.

-## Process Outline :Counterclockwise Arrows:
+## Process Outline :Clockwise Rightwards and Leftwards Open Circle Arrows:
 **1. Data Acquisition:** Users upload their resumes and desired job descriptions through a user-friendly interface.
 **2. Data Processing:** Utilize Pydantic or NLP techniques to extract key skills and experience from resumes.
 **3. Analysis and Recommendations:**